cchrysostomou/overlap-plots/README.md

 ## Inputs

+##### Required fields

-In order to run the program, a matlab variable must be used.
-The variable assumes that each row represents a unique feature and that different columns represent different samples with the number of observations for each feature.
+1) data - A matlab variable (either a matrix or a cell) defining observations of each unique feature across multiple samples The variable assumes that each row represents a unique feature and that different columns represent different samples with the number of observations for each feature.
 For example:

-Variable = {'name','sample1','sample2';'alpha',10,0;'beta',10,20} : alpha occurs in sample 1 10 times and 0 times in sample 2, etc.
+Data = {'name','sample1','sample2';'alpha',10,0;'beta',10,20} : alpha occurs in sample 1 10 times and 0 times in 		sample 2, etc.

-The matlab variable may either be a matrix or a cell

-## General Usage

-Before trying these functions, please ensure that the folder or all files within matlab-code have been added to the Matlab path

-	%load a sample matlab variable
-	load('sample-data/sample-variables.mat')
-	%plot the overlap in this sample. columns 2,3 and 4 correspond to the number of observations for each unique row (column 1) in each sample
-	PlotOverlap(strong_overlap,[2,3,4], 1, 2, 1, {'a','b','c'},'enlarge',2,'trpThr',[0.5,1])
-	PlotOverlap(weak_correlation,[2,3,4], 1, 2, 1, {'a','b','c'},'enlarge',1.5,'trpThr',[0.5,1])

-##### Required fields

-1) data - A matlab variable defining observations of each unique feature across multiple samples (see inputs above)

 2) colUse - A vector defining which columns in the 'data' variable (1) contain the observations for each sample you want to compare